 Avanafil is for the treatment of adult men with erectile dysfunction.

-Take a tablet about 30 minutes before you plan to have sex.
+Take a tablet around 15 to 30 minutes before you plan to have sex.
 Do NOT take more than one dose in 24 hours.

 When you collect your prescriptions, check the strength of the tablets.
 If they are a different strength to what you are expecting, speak with your doctor or pharmacist for further advice.